marknotton/element-iterator/README.md

 ```

 The ```start``` and ```end``` callbacks both pass in the currently iterated element, and the item index number.
 You **must** declare at least one function to be triggered on each iteration.
 The ```end``` function is optional.

+You can also define a third callback called ```complete``` which will trigger when the final loop has completed.
+This will pass in the last iterated item.

 ### Controls